CoRL-MPPI: Enhancing MPPI With Learnable Behaviours For Efficient And Provably-Safe Multi-Robot Collision Avoidance: INTRODUCTION

-To summarize, the core contributions of this paper are: \begin{itemize} \item We introduce CoRL-MPPI, a novel hybrid architecture that integrates a learned RL policy into the MPPI control framework to guide its sampling distribution for decentralized multi-robot navigation. \item We provide theoretical justification that CoRL-MPPI preserves safety guarantees; moreover, when execution noise is present, control safety is maintained with a specified probability. \item A comprehensive empirical evaluation in simulation demonstrating that CoRL-MPPI outperforms classical approaches (ORCA, BVC) and MPPI in terms of success rate and navigation efficiency (makespan). \end{itemize}
+To summarize, the core contributions of this paper are: \begin{itemize} \item We introduce CoRL-MPPI, a novel hybrid architecture that integrates a learned RL policy into the MPPI control framework to guide its sampling distribution for decentralized multi-robot navigation. \item We show theoretically that CoRL-MPPI preserves safety guarantees, even under execution noise. \item We conduct comprehensive empirical evaluation in simulation demonstrating that CoRL-MPPI outperforms both classical and learnable state-of-the-art collision avoidance algorithms. \item We further validate \textsc{CoRL-MPPI} in a physics-based Gazebo simulation, demonstrating collision-free navigation and real-time performance in a ROS-based pipeline. \end{itemize}